Anthony Hope: Early career and Zenda

 Hope was educated at St John's School, Leatherhead, Marlborough College and Balliol College, Oxford.
 In an academically distinguished career at Oxford he obtained first-class honours in Classical Moderations (Literis Graecis et Latinis) in 1882 and in Literae Humaniores ('Greats') in 1885.

 Hope trained as a lawyer and barrister, being called to the Bar by the Middle Temple in 1887.
 He served his pupillage under the future Liberal Prime Minister H. H. Asquith, who thought him a promising barrister and who was disappointed by his decision to turn to writing.

-Hope had time to write, as his working day was not overfull during these early years and he lived with his widowed father, then vicar of St Bride's Church, Fleet Street.
+Hope had time to write, as his working day was not overfull during these early years and he lived with his widowed father, then Rector of St Bride's Church, Fleet Street.
 His short pieces appeared in periodicals but for his first book, he was forced to resort to a self-publishing press.
 A Man of Mark (1890) is notable primarily for its similarities to Zenda: it is set in an imaginary country, Aureataland, and features political upheaval and humour.
 More novels and short stories followed, including Father Stafford in 1891 and the mildly successful Mr Witt's Widow in 1892.
 He stood as the Liberal candidate for Wycombe in the election of 1892 but was not elected.

 In 1893, he wrote three novels (Sport Royal, A Change of Air and Half-a-Hero) and a series of sketches that first appeared in The Westminster Gazette and were collected in 1894 as The Dolly Dialogues, illustrated by Arthur Rackham.

 Dolly was his first major literary success.
 A. E. W. Mason deemed these conversations "so truly set in the London of their day that the social historian would be unwise to neglect them," and said that they were written with "delicate wit [and] a shade of sadness."

 The idea for Hope's tale of political intrigue, The Prisoner of Zenda, being the history of three months in the life of an English gentleman, came to him at the close of 1893 as he was walking in London.
 Hope finished the first draft in a month and the book was in print by April.
 The story is set in the fictional European kingdom of 'Ruritania', a term which has come to mean "the novelist's and dramatist's locale for court romances in a modern setting."
 Zenda achieved instant success and its witty protagonist, the debonair Rudolf Rassendyll, became a well-known literary creation.
 The novel was praised by Mason, literary critic Andrew Lang, and Robert Louis Stevenson.

 The popularity of Zenda persuaded Hope to give up the "brilliant legal career [that] seemed to lie ahead of him" to become a full-time writer but he "never again achieved such complete artistic success as in this one book."
 Also in 1894, Hope produced The God in the Car, a political story, which the late nineteenth-century English novelist George Gissing thought was "of course vastly inferior to what I had supposed from the reviews".